vlandham/captain_z/out/captain_z.md

 The cliffs loomed high above as she got closer.
 If you squinted, you could probably imagine why someone thought to name the place Castle Island.
 But to Captain Z, the cliffs looked more like the tallest fence in the world, covered with spikes and impossible to climb.

 And yet, there was a way up.
 There had to be.
 A hidden path through those sharp rocks.
-She just had to find it, and that is why she needed that map.
-For at the end of that path was a treasure more wonderful then you could ever imagine.
+She just had to find it, and that is why she needed the map.
+For, at the end of that path was a treasure more wonderful then you could ever imagine.

-Well, at least that was what Captain Z hoped for.
-What she had heard, and what she had told herself.
+Well, at least that was what Captain Z hoped for, what she had heard, and what she had told herself.

 Truth be known, she didn't really know what was waiting at the end of that path to be found.
 In fact no one really knew the truth of the treasure of Castle Island.

 #

-Three years ago, almost to the day, Captain Z had first heard the tale of this mysterious island and its wondrous hidden treasure.
+Three years ago, almost to the day, Captain Z had first heard the tale of the mysterious island and its wondrous hidden treasure.

 The storyteller had been another pirate, the friendly Sammy Two Toes.
 Sammy had told the story of the treasure so well that Captain Z knew she would have to try to find it.

-Of course at that time, Captain Z was no captain, as she had no boat of her own to search with.
+Of course at that time, Captain Z was no captain, as she had no boat of her own with which to search.
 But that didn't stop Sophia Zephyr from plotting and dreaming.
 All things change with the times and the tides, as they say.

 And by the time Sophia Zephyr became Captain Z, she had heard the story of Castle Island a hundred times or more.
 And each time, it ended with a different surprise.
 A different name to the treasure to be found.